Nuisance & Dangerous Wildlife

 Reporting Dangerous and Problem Wildlife

 If a human/wildlife interaction occurs that is unwelcome, whether in a residential or a recreational situation, please contact Washington Department of Fish and Wildlife for assistance.
 If the encounter poses an immediate danger, PLEASE DIAL 911.
 The 911 Operator will be able to direct your call to an emergency response.
-Otherwise, please contact WDFW using one of the contacts on this page.
+Otherwise, please contact WDFW using one of the contacts on the website linked below.